 Through enquiry of the Board of Management and Officers of the Association and examination of relevant documents, we have satisfied ourselves that the Committee of Management's Statement on Internal Financial Controls contained within the publication "Our Regulatory Framework" and associated Regulatory Advisory Notes issued by the Scottish Housing Regulator in respect of internal financial controls.

-Haines Watts
+A

-1st Floor
+1 st Floor

+·

 24 Blythswood Square

+Glasgow

-Glasgow G2 4BG
+G2 4BG

+D. (

-Date: 2.
-Lune 2017
+Date:

-Clause Well

-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF
+REPORT BY THE AUDITORS' TO THE MEMBERS ON CORPORATE GOVERNANCE MATTERS